qcjx96/qcjx96.github.io/_posts/2025-04-01-Burnout-GE.md

 These models get pretty hard to solve analytically if you scale up in dimensions (with multiple agents and factor variables).
 So you use a computer: hence the computable part of **C**GE.
 From what I gather, there are two main proprietary softwares that people use to do these models, where you basically plug in your equations into an interface from the 90s.

 But doing it this way is not interesting to me.
 Over the past few years, I've developed a sort of disdain for proprietary software (looking at you, Stata).
 Why?
 Firstly, you have to invest time to learn how to work the bespoken outdated interface and syntax, which is annoying.
-Secondly, the documentation and online support such as on StackOverflow is usually much less robust than for popular open-source programs.
+Secondly, the documentation and community support (e.g. on StackOverflow) is usually much less robust than for popular open-source programs.
 Thirdly, because it is not free, I usually have to steal it.

 For this project, it would also be incredibly unsatisfying that I would not understand how the model is actually solved.

 But I've been going through the CGE literature and found a path forward.
-First, I will replicate [Zhong (2023)](https://www.pc.gov.au/research/supporting/cge-iterative-method/cge-iterative-method.pdf), a paper that shows how to solve CGE systems iteratively.
+First, I will replicate [Zhang (2023)](https://www.pc.gov.au/research/supporting/cge-iterative-method/cge-iterative-method.pdf), a paper that demonstrates how to solve CGE systems iteratively.
 It uses an example model with trade, and the solution method seems very similar to gradient descent.
 This gave me the idea to try fitting the demand and supply curves directly using neural networks rather than assuming the utility and production functions.
 But that's for another time.

 Then I will use [Albrecht and Tombe (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1111/caje.12196) as a reference to develop my own model.
 They model agents for each Canadian province, and includes inter-provincial and foreign trade.
 This is one of the papers that Mark Carney cited in his [One Canadian Economy](https://markcarney.ca/one-canadian-economy) plan.